You have turned-in this assignment. You can review the lesson and see your previous answers.

 It is a really good skill to be able to take somebody else's plan and convert it into your own kind of written analysis.

-I know it's quite challenging at first, isn't it?
-But it's a really, really good practise to get into, particularly in the study of English.
+But it's a really, really good practice to get into, particularly in the study of English.

-So, let's take a look at how we could have approached this task.
+So let's take a look at how we could have approached this task.

-The answer continues, meanwhile, Tennyson's "Charge of the Light Brigade" utilises an extended metaphor with phrases like jaws of death and mouth of hell.
+The answer continues: Meanwhile, Tennyson's "Charge of the Light Brigade" utilizes an extended metaphor with phrases like "jaws of Death" and "mouth of Hell," effectively dehumanizing the soldiers and portraying them as mere fodder for the war machine.

-For example, the image of the sabre stroke, which shatter'd and sunder'd in Tennyson's poem, employs sibilant sounds to mimic the danger faced by the soldiers, further accentuating the horror of battle.
+For example, the image of the "sabre stroke" which "shatter'd" and "sunder'd" in Tennyson's poem employs sibilant sounds to mimic the danger faced by the soldiers, further accentuating the horror of battle.

-Yep, there's quite a few of them there aren't there?
-And well done, if you picked up on meanwhile, for example, and ultimately, as the discourse markers in this answer.
+And well done if you picked up on meanwhile, for example, and ultimately as the discourse markers in this answer.

 Some are concluding, some are kind of developing, and some are presenting evidence.

-So, well done, if you picked up on that.
+So well done if you picked up on that.

 Okay, my goodness, we have reached the end of today's lesson.